Mojo Rawley

-Dean Muhtadi (دين مُهتدي; born July 17, 1986) is an American professional wrestler, actor, and former American professional football player.
-He is best known for his time in WWE, where he performed under the ring name Mojo Rawley.
+Dean Muhtadi (دين مُهتدي; born July 17, 1986) is an American professional wrestler, businessman, television presenter, talk show host and former American football player.
+He is best known for his tenure in WWE, where he performed under the ring name Mojo Rawley.
+He has also become known in football betting circles as 'The Spreadmaster' for his ability to pick football games against the spread.
 During his tenure with WWE, he was a seven-time WWE 24/7 Champion and the winner of the 2017 edition of the André the Giant Memorial Battle Royal.

 Early life and education

-Dean Muhtadi was born on July 17, 1986 in Alexandria, Virginia, the son of T.J.
-Muhtadi and Maria Muhtadi-Roach.
-Muhtadi's father is Palestinian and his mother is half-Syrian, and he has extended family through his father's side in Jordan, Saudi Arabia, and throughout the Middle East.
+Dean Muhtadi was born on July 17, 1986, in Alexandria, Virginia, the son of Talal "TJ" Muhtadi and Maria Muhtadi-Roach.
+Muhtadi is of predominantly Middle Eastern descent as his father is Palestinian and his mother is half-Syrian, and has extended family through his father's side in Palestine, Jordan, Saudi Arabia, and throughout the Middle East.

 While in the seventh grade, Muhtadi began working for the financial services firm Morgan Stanley as an intern.
 After graduating from high school, Muhtadi continued to work for Morgan Stanley.
+He attended Christopher Newport University on a full academic scholarship.
+At Christopher Newport, Muhtadi was named the top student-athlete on the team, he was a two-time All USA South Athletic Conference All-Academic Selection, a member of the President's Leadership Program, Honors Program, and Student Executive Board of the Business School.
+He also received the Edith McMurran Honors Scholarship for the student who best demonstrates the balance of leadership, public service, and academic excellence.